AbdullahMalik17/Agentic_AI/_Projects/Web_Search_Agent/README.md

-# Web Search Agent 🔍
+#Deep Research Agent 🔍

-A sophisticated AI-powered web search and resea## 🛠️ Technical Details
+A sophisticated AI-powered deep research Agent  and reseach ## 🛠️ Technical Details

 ### System Architecture
 - Tools are implemented using the `@function_tool` decorator